 Have you tried downloading items in Chrome but they open instead of downloading?
 If you are using Google Chrome as your internet browser and notice this, don't worry, we can help!
-If the file automatically opens instead of saving when using Chrome, keep on reading!
+If the file automatically opens instead of saving when using Chrome, keep on reading or watch this video!

 Learn how to set whether a file opens or saves automatically when downloading using Chrome

 Ideally, when you click "Download" on one of our items (in Chrome) you'll have this icon show up in the lower-left corner of your computer screen.

 If you click the dropdown arrow (right next to the word "gif" in the image above) you get 3 options: